Posts in In General

 So, I watched the hockey game tonight.
 Of all the 3 losses for the Stars, this one sucked the most.
 A freakin' lucky goal off of a knee.
 Still, a goal's a goal.
 Can't wait for Game 7.

 This Web Log will be used for daily posts about whatever.
 It doesn't matter.
-If I want to post it, then that is what it is about.
+If I want to post it, then that is what

 Some days there might be multiple posts, who knows?
 I don't.
 That's it for today.
 Peace.